mrjones2014/resume/resume.md

 - Built web APIs with .NET Core and Entity Framework Core
 - Built React client applications using TypeScript and SCSS
 - Wrote extensive unit and integration tests for front end and back end applications
-- Worked with a Scrum Master in an agile development workflow

 ### Dataforma
 ->_York, PA_